decant09/bokeh/README.md

 - Once a comment is posted a success message appears at the top of the post detail page which disappears after three seconds.
 - At the bottom of the page in the comments section a message is displayed saying the comment is awaiting approval.
 - A comment will not appear until it has been approved by the admin.
-- If a comment that is displayed ias posted by the current logged in user a delete icon appears next to it allowing the user the opportunity to delete the comment if desitrd.
+- If a comment that is displayed was posted by the current logged in user a delete icon appears next to it allowing the user the opportunity to delete the comment if desired.
-- Clicking on the icon takes the suer to the comment delete page asking them if they are sure they would like to delete the comment or return back to the post.
+- Clicking on the icon takes the user to the comment delete page asking them if they are sure they would like to delete the comment or return back to the post.
 - If deleted, the user is taken to the post list page with a disappearing message confirming the comment was deleted.
     <details>
     <summary>Comment form</summary>